forcedotcom/ServiceSDK-iOS/README.md

-# Snap-Ins SDK for iOS
+# Embedded Service SDK for iOS

 Welcome to the Embedded Service SDK for iOS GitHub repository!